Apollo 13 moon mission leader James Lovell dies at 97

 ''The thing that I want most people to remember is (that) in some sense it was very much of a success,'' Lovell said during a 1994 interview. ''Not that we accomplished anything, but a success in that we demonstrated the capability of (NASA) personnel.''

-A retired Navy captain known for his calm demeanor, Lovell told a NASA historian that his brush with death did affect him.
+A retired Navy captain known for his calm demeanor, Lovell told a NASA historian that his brush with death affected him.

 “I don't worry about crises any longer,” he said in 1999.
 Whenever he has a problem, “I say, ‘I could have been gone back in 1970.
 I'm still here.
 I'm still breathing.'
 So, I don't worry about crises.”